Swoon (Prefab Sprout album): Songs

 The lyrics of "Cue Fanfare" parallel the drive of the American chess grandmaster Bobby Fischer to the passion which McAloon attaches to phrases from others' song.
 Fischer won World Chess Championship in 1972, defeating Boris Spassky of the USSR in a game publicised as a Cold War confrontation.
 The song's first verse begins "Some expressions take me back / Like 'Hair of Gold' and 'Sweet Mary'" – directly quoting "Green, Green Grass of Home", a 1966 UK number 1 for Welsh singer Tom Jones that inspired McAloon as a child.
 In a 1984 interview, he said the song is about "being inspired to do things for yourself, and the way that people will latch on to heroes because they want somebody else to fight their battles for them vicariously".
 McAloon wrote the song after scrapping another composition concerning chess, "And Chess Is Beyond Me".

 The songs "Green Isaac" and "Green Isaac II" detail the titular character, an innocent attempting to make sense of a world almost too corrupt for him to conceive.
 McAloon named the songs after the biblical character Isaac and used green because the colour "has an image of innocence or purity".
-McAloon has said "Here on the Eerie" is a comment on "pop groups who adopt particular attitudes constructed to engage the public when their music isn’t enough" He described himself in an 1985 interview as "cynical about the whole politics-in-pop-music thing", and named the work of Paul Weller and "Shipbuilding" as examples.
+McAloon has said "Here on the Eerie" is a comment on "pop groups who adopt particular attitudes constructed to engage the public when their music isn’t enough" He described himself in a 1985 interview as "cynical about the whole politics-in-pop-music thing", and named the work of Paul Weller and "Shipbuilding" as examples.
 Reviewing the band in the Sunderland Echo, Paul Woods described "Here on the Eerie" as "brooding funk".